-If restoring the marriage isn’t an option, and with only a vague idea of what your legal rights are, you may make the mistake of starting with expensive, aggressive lawyers.
-Well that’s not going to get you a Peaceful Divorce!
+If restoring the marriage isn’t an option and with only a vague idea of what your legal rights are, you may make the mistake of starting with expensive, aggressive lawyers.
+That’s not going to get you a peaceful divorce.

 Here are 3 Reasons to Call Family Matters To Get a Peaceful Divorce

 #1: We’ve been settling complete divorces for 17 years at a fraction of the cost of an attorney-driven divorce.